RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Module/AT-Command-Manual/README.md

 4. <b>at+send=lorap2p:`<data>`</b>

-This command is used to send data through LoRa P2P and only valid when the LoRa work mode was set to LoRa P2P before.
+This command is used to send data through LoRa P2P and is only valid when the LoRa work mode was set to LoRa P2P before.

 | Operation | Command                  | Response |
 | --------- | ------------------------ | -------- |